mre/andygrunwald.github.io-1/content/post/your-connection-deserves-a-name.md

 * [GitHub API](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#user-agent-required "User-Agent section @ GitHub API docs"): your GitHub username, or the name of your application

 ➡️ Checkout [screenshots and code examples for HTTP at Github](https://github.com/andygrunwald/your-connection-deserves-a-name/tree/main/http).

-## How helpful is this in reality?

-In my last eight years working mainly on the reliability of [trivago](https://www.trivago.com/), connection naming has helped us multiple times to find the root cause faster.
-We saw multiple times:

-- blocked Redis instances
-- blocked database tables due to inefficient queries
-- overloaded database servers due to traffic spikes

-In all cases, identifying the client was the main entry point for the solution.

 ## You know a system that supports connection naming?